Former 'Cheer' Star Jerry Harris Could Change Plea To Guilty In Child Pornography, Solicitation Case

 Since then, four more alleged victims were added – and more charges, stemming from Naperville, Texas, and Orlando.

-Investigators said Harris admitted asking for and receiving explicit images from 10 to 14 kids he knew were minors – well after he himself was 18.MORE NEWS: Two Teens Charged In Shooting Death Of 15-Year-Old In Chicago's Douglas Neighborhood; Police Say One Suspect Was On Electronic Monitoring
+Investigators said Harris admitted asking for and receiving explicit images from 10 to 14 kids he knew were minors – well after he himself was 18.MORE NEWS: Security Guard Shoots Armed Man During Argument At Gas Station

 Harris is currently in federal custody in Chicago.